← Back to research

 • Newer project — Less battle-tested than OpenClaw's 160K-star ecosystem.

-• Complex setup — More moving parts (PostgreSQL, Docker) than single-binary alternatives.
+• Complex setup — More moving parts (PostgreSQL, Docker) than single-binary alternatives, though prebuilt installers have softened this.

 Pricing & Licensing